European and Eurasian Undergraduate Research Symposium

 RESOURCES

 There are many online resources to assist you in preparing your paper for submission to the Symposium.
-Please note that you are required to submit your paper using the Chicago Manual of Style.
+Please note that you are required to submit your paper with reference notes and a bibliography using the Chicago Manual of Style for all citations.